Organ On A Chip Technology

 The Quasi Vivo® system is specifically designed for ease of use and adaptability.
 There are 3 different chambers available, giving you a wide variety of applications, including but not limited to;

-ADVANCED CELL CULTURE LAB BASED TRAINING COURSE 16th and 17th March 2017 University of Westminster, London.
-We are pleased to announce the 1st in a series of workshops in 2017 will be hosted in the department of Biomedical Sciences at the University of Westminster,...read more
+ADVANCED CELL CULTURE LAB BASED TRAINING COURSE 3rd and 4th May 2017 University of Luxembourg We are pleased to announce the 2nd in a series of workshops in 2017 will be hosted at the University of Luxembourg.
+We will be working in conjunction with Quasi Vivo® user...read more